Skip to content

 state_root Path Plugin state directory (property)

-Every hook context also exposes the following helpers:
+Those non-tool contexts also expose the following helpers:

 await ctx.send_message(room_id, text, *, thread_id=None, extra_content=None, trigger_dispatch=False) Sends a hook-originated Matrix message and returns the event ID on success, or None when no sender is bound.
 For message-derived contexts, MindRoom automatically preserves the original requester in com.mindroom.original_sender so downstream routing, permissions, and memory attribution continue to use the human sender instead of the router relay.
 For ScheduleFiredContext, omitting thread_id inherits ctx.thread_id, while passing thread_id=None explicitly posts at room level.
 Plain hook sends can still dispatch when they satisfy the usual routing rules, for example if the message explicitly mentions an agent or otherwise qualifies as a normal addressed message.
 Hook-originated sends always carry an internal synthetic-chain depth.
 The first hook-originated hop uses depth 1, and each later synthetic hop increments it.
 When trigger_dispatch=True, MindRoom sends the message as source kind hook_dispatch.
 The first synthetic hook hop still re-enters the normal ingress pipeline, including message:received.
 For hook_dispatch, that first synthetic hop also bypasses the usual "ignore other agent unless mentioned" ingress gate before continuing through normal permissions, routing, and should-respond checks.
 If that first synthetic hop originated from message:received, MindRoom skips the origin plugin on the message:received re-entry.
 Deeper synthetic hook hops still arrive as messages, but they do not re-enter message:received and they stop before further command handling or agent/model dispatch to avoid feedback loops.